js-jslog/harpguru-scripts/richters-other-56-positions.md

 We've been looking at Richter tuning through a keyhole, and we're not seeing the full picture.

-We have seen other parts of the picture, but only through more keyholes so the picture stays fragmented and confused.
+You will have seen other parts of the picture, but only through more keyholes so the picture stays fragmented and confused.

 Other parts are completely uncharted.
 So today I want to give you the full picture on Richter, the